-My career in PR begun a long, long time ago with life as a Broadcaster!
+My career in PR began a long, long time ago with life as a Broadcaster!

 Drive to Reading University to interview a doctor about pioneering research for the British Heart Foundation – ok!

-Organise a round table discussion with community mover and shakers to debate the impact of the first black president in America – done!
+Organise a round table discussion with community movers and shakers to debate the impact of the first black president in America – done!